faamir/amirfarzad/index.md

 <p> I am currently a PhD student at University of Victoria (Electrical & Computer Engineering).

-I have a Master in Computer Engineering-Artificial intelligence. </p>
+I have a Master's degree in Computer Engineering-Artificial intelligence. </p>

 <br>